FFlameyyy/Cryper-SEhv489UH8g/README.md

 ## 🔥Trouble Shooting🔥

 First Make Sure You Press F9, Then Excute The Script.
-If A Message Starting With "🔥Flame's Script Hub🔥" Shows Up Then, The Issue Is Either Your Key Or Your Script Version Is Not Matched.
+If This Message "🔥Flame's Script Hub🔥 Checking Key..."
+Shows Up Then, The Issue Is Either Your Key Or Your Script Version Is Not Matched.
 Redownload The Script And Get A Key.

-If Nothing Shows Up In The Dev Consel, Then Make Sure There Are No ❌ Or 🔴 On The Left.
+If Nothing Shows Up In The Dev Consel, Then Make Sure There Are No ❌ Or 🔴 On The Left Side Of Your Executor.
 If There Are Make Sure You Did Not Delete Any -- Or "" Or The Loader Where It Says Dont Change Any Thing Past This Line.
 If You Can't Seem To Fix It, Then Redownload The Script.

 ## 🔥Error Codes🔥